snovvcrash/DivideAndScan/README.md

 <tr>
 <td>

 In order to generate a report independently of the `scan` module, you should use the `report` module.
-It will search for Nmap raw scan reports in the `.nmap_<DB_NAME>` directory and process and merge them based on either `-hosts` or `-ports` option:
+It will search for Nmap raw scan reports in the `~/.das/nmap_<DB_NAME>` directory and process and merge them based on either `-hosts` or `-ports` option:

 ```console
 # Merge outputs by hosts